Help Send Texas Ballroom to National Competitions

 Country Competition Team

 We are excited to have multiple members qualify for Worlds this semester.
 After working hard throughout the semester, they will represent UT and demonstrate their skills and techniques on a large stage.
-We have 11 members traveling to San Francisco on January 1-8.
-Among these 11 members, there are three World Titles from last year's competition and we are returning to win them again.
+We have several members traveling to Nashville on December 20 - January 6.
+Among these members, there are three World Titles from last year's competition and we are returning to win them again.

 Ballroom Competition Team